VISHWARAJ-G/Exp-7-Synchornous-counters-/README.md

-Starting with four t flip-flops connected in such a way to always be in the “toggle” mode, we need to determine how to connect the clock inputs in such a way so that each succeeding bit toggles when the bit before it transitions from 1 to 0.
+Starting with four D flip-flops connected in such a way to always be in the “toggle” mode, we need to determine how to connect the clock inputs in such a way so that each succeeding bit toggles when the bit before it transitions from 1 to 0.

 The Q outputs of each flip-flop will serve as the respective binary bits of the final, three-bit count: